Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 |Denavit-Hartenberg (DH)|[DH parameters](/User_manual/Machine_configuration/Configuring_Robot_DH_parameters)|

 The kinematics is developed for Duet3Ds RepRapFirmware.
-The **robot firmware is currently in development** on the base of RRF 3.5 beta.
+The **robot firmware is currently in development** on the base of RRF 3.5.0beta3.

 The source is in github https://github.com/JoergS5/RepRapFirmware/tree/3.5-dev/src/Movement/Kinematics RobotKinematics.cpp is code which is used by RRF directly.
 RobotKinematics1 to 4.cpp is code which is independent of RRF and can run and be tested outside RRF.